austral/austral.github.io/spec/rationale-error-handling.md

    complexity is reflected in the semantics, which makes the language harder to describe, harder to formalize, harder to learn, and harder to implement.
-Consequently the code is harder to reason about, since exceptions can appear at any program point.
+Consequently the code is harder to reason about, since exceptions introduce surprise control flow at literally every program point.

 2. **Pessimization**.
-When exceptions are part of the language semantics, many compiler optimizations become unavailable.
+When exceptions are part of the language semantics, and any function can throw, many compiler optimizations become unavailable.

 3. **Code Size**.
 Exception handling support, even so called "zero cost exception handling", requires sizeable cleanup code to be written.
 This has a